gpanayiotou/dotfiles/Vim/README.md

 ### /plugin

-The folder is not used for actual plugins because of vim-plug (or similar) autocommands and keymappings.
+The folder is not used for actual plugins because of vim-plug and Vim 8 package managing plugins automatically.
+Instead, core configuration, autocommands and keymappings are put here for autoloading.

 ### /ftdetect